An old lead mining town mines tourists instead

 In few regions of Illinois is beauty as much an aspect of the local sense of place as in the northwest corner of the state.
-The Galena area does not offer the best scenery of the northern Illinois interior, it offers the only scenery.
 The area is part of 15,000 to 20,000 square miles of Illinois, Iowa, and Wisconsin that are thought to have been bypassed altogether by successive glaciations.
 No ice means no “drift”—the jumble of boulders, pebbles, clays, and sands scooped up by flowing ice as it spread across the Midwest and that was dumped atop the land as the ice melted.
 Thus Jo Daviess and parts of Carroll counties are known to geologists as the Driftless Area.

 The fun is organized on an industrial scale.
 The 6,800-acre Eagle Ridge Inn & Resort, which includes four golf courses, the 80-room Eagle Ridge Inn, 375 resort homes and a world-class equestrian center.
 In 2000, readers of Golf Magazine rated Eagle Ridge one of their top ten golf resort destinations, based on the quality of its flagship course, The General.
 Galena Territory, a golf and condo development, employs 556, and Chestnut Mountain, a ski resort—yes, in Illinois—employs 250.